 Having a bit of experience in wild camping really helped us this time, because although you are legally allowed to wild camp in Iceland, actually finding somewhere to pitch your tent is a real challenge.
 There is a lot of private land that you obviously can’t stay on and in areas surrounding camp sites you find many strategically placed ‘no camping’ signs.
 What’s more, camping in national parks is also prohibited, except under certain conditions.
 Nevertheless, with a lot of effort we did succeed and you can read more about our camping spots in our Iceland itinerary series: click through to read Part 1: South Iceland road trip.

 If wild camping sounds a bit daunting, the good news is that Iceland has more than enough campsites for you to stay on at an affordable rate.
 We stayed at 2 campsites during our stay costing 1200 ISK and 1600 ISK per person.
-There are a few things to bear in mind when camping on official sites:
+There are a few things to bare in mind when camping on official sites:

 - Do a bit of research if you can because some sites have absolutely no facilities, while others have access to showers included in the price.
 Then there are others where you have to pay from 300-500 ISK extra for a shower.
 It is worth bearing this in mind, because over a week or so this will significantly impact your budget.